dlwng/storyboard-redesign/README.md

 ## Notes

-The video assets for this website were made personally by Matthew and I for this project.
+The video assets for this website were filmed and edited by Matthew and I for this project.
 This project was immensely helpful in our understanding of how to use a framework in web development and how to collaborate with git and Github.